mui/material-ui/packages/pigment-css-react/README.md

 );
 ```

-Import the stylesheet in the root layout file:
+Finally, they must import the stylesheet in the root layout file:

 ```js
 // index.tsx
 import '@pigment-css/react/styles.css';
 ```

-That's it.
-Now they can use your component in their project:
+Then they can use your component in their project:

 ```jsx
 import Stat from 'your-package-name/Stat';